-Gallery on Gazebo is currently featuring a remarkable exhibit titled Adventures of a Tree Frog by Steven Daniels.
-These extraordinary and very vibrant photos are made in Daniel’s studio, or outdoors, using LIVE frogs.
+Gallery on Gazebo recently featured an exhibit titled Adventures of a Tree Frog by Steven Daniel.
+These extraordinary and very vibrant photos were made using LIVE frogs.
 They are NOT multiple or composite images, or examples of digital manipulation.

-Think about it.
 Have you ever photographed any frog, let alone a frog riding a bicycle?
 The task requires copious amounts of patience, agility, flexibility, and – a helper.
-The resulting images are beautiful.
+Daniel’s images are beautiful.
 Many are witty and humorous.

 “The frogs are unpredictable, and many times the final image isn’t what I originally planned.
 People frequently ask how I get the frogs to stay in place.
 The answer is that I don’t.
 I just need the frog to be still for 1/60th of a second.
 In many cases, they’re photographed in motion: the frogs crawl, climb, and jump, as frogs do.
 I just try to catch them at the right moment.”

-Steven Daniel is a photojournalist.
+Steven Daniel has a impressive background as an award winning photojournalist.
+He studied at the Manhattan School of Visual Arts, and worked as a freelance photographer in New York City where his work appeared in The New York Times, USA Today, New York Daily News, People Magazine, and The National Law Journal.
 He came to Johnstown as part of the Kernville Artist Relocation Project twenty years ago.
-Steve has a impressive background as an award winning photojournalist.
-He studied at the Manhattan School of Visual Arts, and worked as a freelance photographer in New York City where his work appeared in The New York Times, USA Today, New York Daily News, People Magazine, and The National Law Journal.